In this section

 Chest Drain Management Clinical Guideline

-The patient group will have undergone cardiac or thoracic surgery and will have had a median sternotomy or thoracotomy wound incision.
-Patients attending cardiac preadmission clinic will receive the following resource informing parents of the post-operative course, including chest drain management, ward staff should check such information has been received:
+• The patient group will have undergone cardiac or thoracic surgery and will have had a median sternotomy or thoracotomy wound incision.
+Patients attending cardiac preadmission clinic will receive the Cardiac Surgery Information Guide For parents, carers and families which provides information of the post-operative course, including chest drain management; ward staff should check such information has been received.

 Loss of high vacuum suction on redivac drain